syncfusion/blazor-docs/src/pdfviewer/pdfviewer/globalization.md

----
-title: "Localization and RTL"
-component: "PDF Viewer"
-description: "Learn how to localize the text content used in our PDF Viewer based on culture settings and Enable righ-to-left in PDF Viewer"
----

 # Globalization and RTL

 The PDF Viewer component allows you to localize the static text on formatting pane, toolbar, dialog and more.
 It can be achieved by setting the `Locale` property and providing the localized text through the `LoadLocaleData()` method.